Pietà with Saints Clare, Francis and Mary Magdalene

 As already noted by Bellori, the work, like the contemporary Baptism in Bologna, marks one of Annibale's first explicit tributes to the work of Correggio.

 In the Pietà made for the Capuchins, in fact, the exuberance of the angels and the dense, floating clouds capable of supporting and enveloping them closely evoke the frescoes of the dome of the Cathedral of Parma and the altarpiece of the Madonna della Scodella.

-Furthermore, in this work, Annibale confronts himself for the first time with Correggio's "Lamentation", a painting that will constitute a constant point of reference for the most famous of the Carraccis, cited several times in the following years, both in paintings and in engravings.
+Furthermore, in this work, Annibale engages for the first time with Correggio's "Lamentation", a painting that will constitute a constant point of reference for the most famous of the Carraccis, cited several times in the following years, both in paintings and in engravings.